 For the actual appointment process, the SSM should have no involvement.
 However, it is entirely right that candidates may meet with the SSM ahead of any formal interviews, to provide an opportunity for them to ask any questions of the SSM, either about the Parish, or the ministerial contribution they make.
-It is clear the SSM in this context, can often hold the 'collective memory' of ministry and mission in the Parish, as well as to provide useful insights, intelligence and history.
-Equally, this also gives the SSM a 'feel' for those candidates being interviewed.

 SSMs should ask the relevant Archdeacon, in the first instance, if it is appropriate for them to meet candidates, if it is their wish to do so, ahead of the actual interviews.
 NB, this may not always be possible, but good practice dictates this should happen more often than not.

-If during the appointment process, there is an opportunity for candidates to meet 'key people' within the Parish (besides the Parish Representatives), it is expected the SSM should be included as a matter of course.
+If during the appointment process, there is an opportunity for candidates to meet 'key people' within the Parish, it is expected the SSM should be included as a matter of course.